meatnordrink/uplift-blog/_posts/2020-01-06-types-of-therapy.md

 - **The origin of a person's thoughts, behaviors, and personality in early childhood experiences** Psychoanalysis believes that many of the problems a person encounters in their adult life are the result of early childhood trauma.
 - **The importance of the skill of the therapist** The success of psychodynamic therapy is thought to largely rest on the ability of the therapist to listen to the client extensively, and then interpret what they hear to derive insights about a client, which allows the client to see their behavior in a new light.

-The term "psychodynamic therapy" is generally used as simply another term for psychoanalysis.
+The term "psychodynamic therapy" is basically a more modern term for psychoanalysis.

 [comment]: # (Summary)
 [comment]: # (If you're ready to give therapy a try, here are additional articles you may find helpful:)